 b) We shall not engage any consultants to act as sales agents for us.

-1.2.10 On an individual level, our primary focus is to ensure that any person performing tasks related to our assurance services is free from conflicts of interest and can perform tasks objectively and in an impartial manner.
+1.2.10 On an individual level, our primary focus is to ensure that any person performing tasks related to our assurance services is free from conflict of interests and can perform tasks objectively and in an impartial manner.

 1.2.11 Auditors, certification decision-makers and dispute resolution staff cannot be assigned relevant client-related tasks if they worked at or provided consultancy to the client within the previous three years.
 Regardless of time period, all past relationships will be evaluated on a case-by-case basis and − even if three years have passed − the person may not be assigned to these tasks if the potential still exists for conflict of interest.